Pepper Jack Cheese on Keto: Nutritional Benefits and Healthy Alternatives

 For these reasons, we’ll discuss the ins and outs of Pepper Jack cheese and seven other keto cheese alternatives to choose from so there’s no short of cheesiness in your next meal.

-How Many Carbs in Pepper Jack Cheese
+How Many Carbohydrates Are in Pepper Jack Cheese

 Fortunately for cheese lovers and keto dieters, Pepper Jack cheese has zero carbohydrates and net carbs, making it a perfect snack option for those who may ask “is Pepper Jack cheese healthy.”
 The main cause for Pepper Jack cheese containing no carbohydrates is because it is a semi hard cheese.